• Home

 Review by Colin Drury

-“It’s a bit like art copying life,” says publicity officer, professional actor and occasional director Roger Bingham.
-“The original film and stage show was based on a real-life tale about how members of the Rylstone and District Women’s Institute shot a naked calendar to raise money for Leukaemia and Lymphoma Research charity.
+“It’s a bit like art copying life,” says publicity officer, professional actor, and occasional director Roger Bingham.
+“The original film and stage show of Calendar Girls was based on a real-life tale about members of the Rylstone and District Women’s Institute who shot a naked calendar to raise money for Leukaemia and Lymphoma Research charity.

-“So we thought it made sense to do the calendar as well as the play, and raise some money for the same good cause.”
+“So, we thought it made sense to do the calendar alongside the play and raise some money for the same good cause.”
 Which, of course, is easy for him to say.
 He’s not the one flashing his flesh to the world.
 Partner Pam Bush is, though.

 “Were we apprehensive?” considers the 62-year-old.
 “Of course.
 This is unlike anything any of us have done before.
-But the photographer is a member of the group and he made us feel comfortable and it’s tastefully done and, of course, it’s for a good cause.”
+But the photographer is a member of the group, and he made us feel comfortable.
+It’s tastefully done, and, of course, it’s for a good cause.”

-The subjects range in age from their mid 30s to a proud 74-year-old.
-That’s Carolyn Heslop who was actually one of the founding members of the Tudor Players back in 1967.
+The subjects in the calendar range in age from their mid-30s to a proud 74-year-old Carolyn Heslop, who was one of the founding members of the Tudor Players back in 1967.

 PUBLICITY